Revolution-Game-Creation-Group/200wordrpg.github.io/index.md

 <hr>

-# Entries will be accepted until the end of May 28th (23:99 EST).
+# Entries will be accepted until the end of May 28th (23:99 EST)

 Each participant may submit **one** entry. **Entries cannot be corrected or changed once they are submitted.** If you submit multiple entries only your **first** entry will be accepted.
 So make sure to double and triple check everything before you submit.